Who can attend?

 There will be no meal served on Friday night so please eat dinner before coming to camp.
 Snacks are available for purchase in the camp store, but not a full meal.

 Each participant, youth and adult, will be asked to complete a swim qualification test.
 You will not be allowed to participate in any aquatic activities (swimming or boating) until this is complete.
 There are 3 different levels that participants can check at to fit their comfort and ability level:

 - Learner (Non-Swimmer)

-You may have an opportunity to complete the swim check on Friday evening, or you will have a chance to do it at your first aquatic activity on Saturday!
+You will have a chance to complete this at your first aquatic activity of the weekend!
 Lifeguards will be available on Friday night to answer any questions that you have regarding the swim check.